Breaking Down Barriers: Simple Strategies for Making Music Accessible, Equitable, and Inclusive

 Previously, Mrs. Leeper taught at Fort Defiance High School, growing the program from 22 students to 86 in the six years she taught.
 She is currently teaching at Harrisonburg High School as the Band Director, and she also teaches piano and music theory classes.
 She continues to play flute professionally at local churches, teaches private flute lessons, and is the founder of and participant in the Valley Wind Ensemble.
 Mrs. Leeper resides in Bridgewater, VA, with her husband Shannon and their two sons.

-Paige Vass and Claire Leeper will be presenting their topic “Breaking Down Barriers: Simple Strategies for Making Music Accessible, Equitable and Inclusive” on Monday, November 13, 9:15 – 10:15 A.M. at the 2017 NAfME National In-Service Conference this November in Dallas, TX!
-Register today!
+Paige Vass and Claire Leeper presented their topic “Breaking Down Barriers: Simple Strategies for Making Music Accessible, Equitable and Inclusive” at the 2017 NAfME National Conference last November in Dallas, TX.
+Register today for the 2018 NAfME National Conference!